 Heard of the tiny house movement?
 The movement has thousands of followers in the U.S. and more around the world.
 Did you think it was just some advanced expression of minimalism?
 Think again.

 In a study by Oregon’s Dept of Land Quality, research shows that 86 percent of the environmental impact of a house is from energy used.
 The smaller the house, the less energy is required to heat, cool, illuminate, and keep it running.

 Also, building a tiny house uses fewer materials to build.
 Generally, tiny houses are classified as structures that are between 100 to 400 square feet.
 A building at this size means less lumber that is cut for creating the abode.
 Less wood used also means less that requires transportation to the building site.

 If you are ready to be a part of the solution, educate yourself on the problems.
 But do not stop there.
-Support these organizations through dollar donations, or campaigning on their behalf.
+Support these organizations through dollar donations or campaigning on their behalf.
 Government policy on climate change is key to preventing further risks to our world.
-And citizen activism is an essential part of making that policy change happen.
+And citizen activism is an essential part of making that policy change happens.